-This document describes the process for a PQ Audit (Process Quality) on a deployed smart contract.
+This document describes the process for a PQ Review (Process Quality) on a deployed smart contract.
 The focus of this process is on DeFi contracts but it could be applied to any smart contract.

-These audits are developed and focused towards released operating smart contract applications.
+These reviews are developed and focused towards released operating smart contract applications.
 The initial focus is on DeFi applications as these bring in many new users investing significant sums that are trusted by the smart contracts.

 Here are my smart contracts on the blockchain